nicolairosenberg/restwall/README.md

 2) Testing endpoints with Postman

+See solution items for postman collection
 Note: Please click caching and ssl certificate validator OFF in Postman settings..

 3) Running with Docker

+The solution contains a docker file from project creation.